wolfenstein11x/Projectile-Motion/README.md

 Select Ruby from the scroll down menu

-Delete the default "Hello World" program on the left, and paste in the projectile.cpp code in its place
+Paste the code from the projectile.rb file into the box on the left

 Click "Run"